sensorario/sensorario.github.io/_posts/2015-05-01-value-objects.markdown

             }
         }
     </code>
-    <p>Whatching Value Objects characteristics, ... this class measures, is immutable, conceptual whole, is replaceable, respect equality and has side-effect-free.</p>
+    <p>Whatching Value Objects characteristics, ... this class measures, is immutable, conceptual whole, is replaceable, respect equality and has side-effect-free.
+This characteristics are respected only if Stuff class has static behavior.
+Remember that for immutability, if a Value Object is related to an entity and the entity change, also Value Object changes.
+If this happens, you have not a Value Object in your hand.</p>
 </div>

 <div class="persisting-value-object">